 15. Make New Memories

-You need to go and make new memories in all of the places where you used to see yourself with your crush or your ex.
+You need to go and make new memories in all places where you used to see yourself with your crush or ex.
 This sounds complicated and time-consuming.
 It works.
 It is going to trick your brain.
 Because every time you go into those places, inevitably, you’re going to be reminded of the previous times that you had interactions about it, where he/she looked at me for the first time.

 16. Find Out The Error